reflectoring/reflectoring.github.io/_posts/2020-05-25-code-reviews.md

 ### Only give a review when it's ready

-### Point out Nitpicks
+### Point out Nitpicks Sparingly
+* beware: reviewee may feel they have to act on them!

 ### Point out what you like

 ### Be clear about when you can do the review

-## What about Peer/ Mob Programming?
-If synchronous is possible, do it.
-If asynchronous needed, do code reviews